dorian1000/clc_flagger_project/doc/README.md

 You cannot do a rollout with pendings pods.
 This error occurs during the deployment steps

-SOLUTION: Increase the number of nodes in your kubernetes cluster.
+**SOLUTION**: Increase the number of nodes in your kubernetes cluster.

 ![alt text](https://github.com/dorian1000/clc_flagger_project/blob/main/images/pending_pods.png)